kumarvshc/document-processor-app/DocumentProcessorApp/README.md

 - Remove hardcoded values and maintain them in a centralized constant class or xml file.
 - Replace hardcoded SQL and Azure Service Bus connection strings with Managed Identity or Azure Key Vault.
 - Add comprehensive unit tests for all components.
+- A CI/CD pipeline should be created.
+- Optionally, create an Azure App Service and host the API.